 3. PSI Energy shall require any subcontractor at any tier, vendor, supplier, material dealer and others connected with the Services irrespective of their contractual relationship to PSI Energy or Buyer, to provide and maintain insurance at all times during the period that their agreement related to Services under this Agreement is in force and effect at the subcontractor’s, vendor's, supplier's, material dealer's or others' own cost, with insurance limits and in form and issuing companies acceptable to Buyer.

 4. PSI Energy shall submit to Buyer at the time PSI Energy executes this Agreement, a Certificate of Insurance, in form satisfactory to Buyer, or a Statement of Self Insurance, evidencing that satisfactory coverage of the type and limits set forth herein above are in effect.
 Policies providing such coverages shall contain provisions that no cancellation or material changes in the policies shall become effective except on thirty (30) days’ advance written notice thereof to Buyer.
-Irrespective of the requirements as to insurance to be carried as provided for herein, the insolvency, bankruptcy or failure of any insurance Buyer carrying insurance of PSI Energy, or the failure of any insurance Buyer to pay claims accruing, or the inadequacy of the limits of the insurance, shall not affect, negate or waive any of the provisions of this Contract, including, without exception, the indemnity obligations of PSI Energy.
+Irrespective of the requirements as to insurance to be carried as provided for herein, the insolvency, bankruptcy or failure of any insurance Buyer carrying insurance of PSI Energy, or the failure of any insurance Buyer to pay claims accruing, or the inadequacy of the limits of the insurance, shall not affect, negate or waive any of the provisions of the Agreement, including, without exception, the indemnity obligations of PSI Energy.

 5. PSI Energy shall require any policies of insurance, except Workers' Compensation coverages, which are in any way related to the Services and that are secured and maintained by PSI Energy or its subcontractors, to include Buyer, its parent and affiliated companies, and their directors, officers, employees and agents, as Additional Insured only with respect to PSI Energy's indemnity obligations pursuant to the Agreement.
 Furthermore, PSI Energy shall waive all rights of recovery against Buyer, its parent and affiliated companies that PSI Energy may have or acquire because of deductible clauses in or inadequacy or limits of, any policies of insurance maintained by PSI Energy.

-6. PSI Energy shall require all such policies of insurance which are in any way related to the Services and that are secured and maintained by PSI Energy or its subcontractors, to include clauses providing that each underwriter shall waive its rights of recovery, under subrogation or otherwise, against Buyer, its parent and affiliated companies and their directors, officers, employees, and agents.

 PSI ENERGY SHALL AT A MINIMUM MAINTAIN THE FOLLOWING INSURANCE DURING THE TERM OF THIS AGREEMENT.

 A. WORKERS' COMPENSATION AND EMPLOYERS' LIABILITY INSURANCE

-PSI Energy shall comply with Worker's Compensation laws of the state where the any portion of the Services is performed and maintain a Workers Compensation and Employers Liability policy.
+PSI Energy shall comply with Worker's Compensation laws of the state where any portion of the Services is performed and maintain a Workers Compensation and Employers Liability policy.
 This policy shall be endorsed to provide all states coverage, voluntary compensation coverage, and occupational disease.
 If any portion of the Services is to be performed on or near navigable waters, the policy shall include United States Longshoremen’s' and Harbor Workers' Act, Death on the High Seas, Jones Act, and all shall contain endorsement for borrowed servants.
-In the event the PSI Energy is a non US contractor and the work is being performed in a non US location PSI Energy shall obtain and maintain equivalent insurance comparable to this Workers Compensation Insurance as required by the laws of that location.

 Workers' Compensation -Statutory